Quentium-Forks/PyRIC/README.md

 * Consolidate different "reference" values to wireless NICs in one class (Cards are tuples t=(dev,phy #,ifindex)

-These are minimal changes but they can improve the performance of any progams that needs to access the wireless nic repeatedly as shown in the table below.
+These are minimal changes but they can improve the performance of any programs that needs to access the wireless nic repeatedly as shown in the table below.

 | chset      | Total    | Avg    | Longest   | Shortest |